docrails-tw/guides/source/zh-TW/3_2_release_notes.md

-**DO NOT READ THIS FILE IN GITHUB, GUIDES ARE PUBLISHED IN http://rails.ruby.tw.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://rails.ruby.tw.**

 Ruby on Rails 3.2 Release Notes
 ===============================